benborgers/www/posts/js-remove-hash.md

 ---
 title: How to remove hash from URL with JavaScript
 date: 2020-04-02
+tags:
-tags: programming
+    - programming
+    - javascript
 ---
 You usually clear the URL hash like this:

 ```javascript
 location.hash = ""
 ```

 However, that leaves a `#` at the end of the URL.
 You can remove the `#` by adding a line of code:

 ```javascript
 location.hash = ""